PistonDevelopers/Piston-Tutorials/getting-started/readme.dev.md

 #### At this stage

-* You should be able to run the command `rustc -v`
+* You should be able to run the command `rustc -V`
 * You should be able to run the command `cargo -V`

 If you have failed either of these, please review the getting started